Startup Financial Planning

 KPIs Income statement

+There are several key moments when startups do financial planning - before founding, at a fund raise or at the end of the year.
 A typical time to get your startup’s financial plan together is at the end of the year, in preparation for the following year.
-You really want to focus your energy to get into the new year as set up as possible, knowing exactly what you need to do to execute.
-And it really helps to get that financial model or financial plan set up.
-This is when Kruze Consulting comes to the rescue with free financial model downloads and advice, to make your startup’s financial planning easier and faster.
+Having a financial plan set up helps the founders understand what they need to do to execute.
+We have free financial model downloads and advice to make your startup’s financial planning easier and faster.

-However, given the recent market turmoil, as a leading CPA for startups, we are advising our clients to take another look at their startup’s financial plan.
+However, startups are dynamic - and markets change a lot.
+Given the recent market turmoil, as a leading CPA for startups, we are advising our clients to take another look at their startup’s financial plan.
 In a difficult market, where a recession is possibly on the horizon, a financial plan for your startup is even more important.
-So if you haven’t already made a financial plan for your startup, or if you are looking to reduce your burn, extend your cash runway or just carefully manage your expenses during a possible recession, there is no time better than right now!
+There is no time better than right now!

 The most important item that you need to have to put together a good financial plan for your startup is to have a vision of what your long-term strategy and goals are.
 You’ll want to bake your financial plan around what that particular vision is.
 The financial plan becomes the near-term roadmap of that vision.